joshuaborn/born-inquisitive/README.md

 ### National Vital Statistics System

-All that is currently used from the NVSS are counts of live births.
-Currently, NVSS data on births is ingested by exporting counts via the [CDC WONDER](https://wonder.cdc.gov/) system into tab-separated values (TSV) files that are loaded in an R programming environment.
-Natality data is only available via CDC WONDER for 1995 and after.

-For natality data before 1995, the [public use birth data files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) can be used, but these files contain row per birth and thus are quite large.
+NVSS data on births is ingested by several means.
+The easiest approach is to use statistics from tables or graphs published by the National Center for Health Statistics (NCHS).
+If already published statistics are not available, the [CDC WONDER](https://wonder.cdc.gov/) system can be used to retrieve certain statistics for years 1995 and after.
+Finally, the [public use data files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) can be used to directly calculate statistics that are not already published, but these files are quite large.

 ## License